ANSANJAY/ConditionVariableMutexTutorial/8_Pseudocode_analogy.md

-Certainly!
-Below is a detailed set of notes in Markdown format, designed to help you revise the topic for interviews.

----

-# 📚 Weight and Signal: An Analogy with Mutex and Condition Variables 🍬🔒
+# 📚 Wait and Signal: An Analogy with Mutex and Condition Variables 🍬🔒

 ## 📑 Table of Contents